 Kananga Farm utilizes a pasture rotation system called Mob Grazing.
 This system emphasizes high herd density, but for a short duration.
 The goal is to have the herd eat only a portion of the grass, but trample the rest onto the ground where it along with the urine and manure can be in contact with the soil so that the worms, microbes,and bacteria that live in the soil can be nourished too.
 As soon as sixty days later the process can be repeated on a lush stand of new grass.

 The Mob Grazing method builds top soil which sequesters carbon; thereby taking carbon out of the atmosphere and returning it to the soil.
 This reduces the farms carbon footprint while producing luscious, highly nutritious feed for the cattle.
 This method also greatly reduces soil loss through run off, preserving it for future farmers.

-Mob Grazing also contributes to the cleanliness of the cattle and they just don’t suffer from repiratory illness.
+Mob Grazing also contributes to the cleanliness of the cattle and they just don’t suffer from respiratory illness.
 Frequent movement to new pasture land contributes to a decrease in cattle disease and parasitic activity.
-Plus the cattle are eating a diet of fresh and nutritious mixed grasses and legumes.
+Plus the cattle are eating a diet of fresh and nutritious mixed grasses.
 What better way to produce gourmet beef?
 (Read on or order now by clicking KANANGA FARM STORE)

 Why Mob Grazing…

 Why Vitamins and Minerals…

 Why Water …..

 Why Cooking Education….